For a circle, with people standing up to a metre (3′) apart.

 Stickler for Rules: Strictly enforce the ‘passing’ parameter, ie nothing other than physically receiving and passing the ball will be accepted as contributing to an official attempt.

-Take a look at The Passing Game to explore a small group problem-solving activity that involves the passing of multiple items.
+Team Pass Initiative: Take a look at The Passing Game and/or Group Juggle to explore another small group problem-solving activity that involves the passing of multiple items.

 Useful Framing Ideas